buddhamagnet/cv/employment.md

 #### MICROSERVICE ARCHITECTURE - SHIPPED!

 Instrumental in selling Go to the business and in the process of building out a suite of microservices to run in conjunction with an Enterprise Service Bus (Mulesoft).
 Services in Go are now being written on both sides of the pond.
-The project, which is an ongoing evolution, comprised building out a reactive architecture using Go and AWS (S3, SQS, SNS, EC2, EC2 Container Servic and Lambda).
+The project, which is an ongoing evolution, comprised building out a reactive architecture using Go and AWS (S3, SQS, SNS, EC2, EC2 Container Service and Lambda).

 #### RAILS APPLICATION - SHIPPED!